joeclark-phd/gittutorial/README.md

 To switch to another branch, use `git checkout`:

     git checkout newfeature

+Now if you make any changes, the files in the master branch will not be affected.
+You can also commit the changes, and they stay in the branch, so each branch can have its own "history".

 TODO: use `git pull` to get latest updates from teammates?